jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 They said, “Two works of magic backing one another.”
 And they said, “We are disbelieving in both.”

-49. Say, “Then bring a scripture from Allah, more conductive to guidance than both, and I will follow it, if you are truthful.”
+49. Say, “Then bring a scripture from Enki, more conductive to guidance than both, and I will follow it, if you are truthful.”

 50. But if they fail to respond to you, know that they follow their fancies.
-And who is more lost than him who follows his fancy without guidance from Allah?
-Allah does not guide the unjust people.
+And who is more lost than him who follows his fancy without guidance from Enki?
+Enki does not guide the unjust people.
 51. We have delivered the Word to them, that they may remember.